 We present the first analysis of photometric observations of AT~2016blu (= NGC~4559OT).
 AT~2016blu experienced its first known outburst in January 2012.
-Observations reveal that AT~2016blu experienced at least 19 known outbursts in 2012--2022.
-The outburst light curves show a wide variety of shapes, durations, and magnitudes.
-While the outbursts are irregular and multipeaked, our investigation demonstrates that they do repeat with a period of around 112.5~d.
+Since that time, optical observations reveal that AT~2016blu experienced at least 19 known outbursts in 2012--2022.
+Two of these outbursts in 2014 and 2016 are also detected in the IR by {\it Spitzer}.
+The outburst light curves show a wide variety of shapes, durations, and amplitudes.
+While the outbursts are irregular and multipeaked, our investigation demonstrates that they do repeat with a period of $\sim 113 \pm 2$~d.

-We propose that AT~2016blu's outbursts are driven by interaction between two stars at periastron in the eccentric binary system, where the primary star is a massive LBV and the companion star may be a compact object.
-In this scenario, the strength of interaction between two stars may vary depending on the state of the LBV around time of the periastron passage.
+We propose that AT~2016blu's outbursts are driven by interaction between two stars at periastron in an eccentric binary system, where the primary star is a massive LBV and the companion star may be a compact object or another star.
+Using {\sl HST\/} observations, we find that the mass and luminosity of AT~2016blu should be higher than $M \approx 33$~M$_{\odot}$ and $L \approx 10^{5.7}$~L$_{\odot}$, respectively.
+These may be larger if there is circumstellar extinction that we have not taken into account.

+In a binary interaction scenario, the strength of periastron interaction between two stars may vary depending on the state of the LBV around the time of the periastron passage.
 An interaction with the companion at periastron may be relatively weak when the LBV is in a quiescent state with small stellar radius and low mass-loss rate.
-Stronger interactions are expected, however, in periastron passes when the LBV is in the outburst state with an inflated radius and higher mass-loss rate.
+Stronger interactions are expected, however, in periastron passes when the LBV has an inflated radius during an S~Dor excursion and perhaps a higher mass-loss rate.